Today, Russell Watson is the UK’s top-selling classical recording artist and has been hailed as one of the world’s greatest classical singers.

 Marriage brought responsibilities and two daughters.
 Money was tight so, to supplement his workaday income, at night he turned to music and singing, spending almost ten years performing in pubs and clubs of northwest England, covering the songs of popular artists like Neil Diamond, Elvis Presley and more, but this was Russell’s crucible, where he learned to engage his audience even when – as on one occasion – they quite literally threatened to kill him if he wasn’t better than the last week’s act.
 It was in one such club that it was suggested his voice would suit “that Pavarooty stuff”, Luciano Pavarotti’s Nessun Dorma being popular then as the theme tune for the BBC’s television coverage of soccer’s World Cup.
 Russell learned the song phonetically and his very first performance of it in a smoky working-men’s club won him a standing ovation.
 It also brought home to him that there was an appetite for classical music beyond the hallowed halls of the opera houses.

-One evening – in the Railway Inn at Irlam, after sufficient ‘Dutch courage’ (lager) – he was persuaded to enter a local radio station’s talent contest – Piccadilly Radio’s ‘Search For A Star’ – and, after working his way through several heats over the coming weeks, beating several hundred other hopefuls in the process, he won, kick-starting a career that has now spanned twenty-four years, including the club circuit era, and seen Russell record hugely successful studio albums and perform for many of the world’s most high-profile leaders.
+One evening – in the Railway Inn at Irlam, after sufficient ‘Dutch courage’ (lager) – he was persuaded to enter a local radio station’s talent contest – Piccadilly Radio’s ‘Search For A Star’ – and, after working his way through several heats over the coming weeks, beating several hundred other hopefuls in the process, he won, kick-starting a career that has now spanned twenty-five years, including the club circuit era, and seen Russell record hugely successful studio albums and perform for many of the world’s most high-profile leaders.
 The day after winning, he went in to work to hand in his notice, telling his incredulous manager, “I’m going to be a singer” and being taunted, “See you tomorrow, Russell.”

 1996 and the young “Russ” Watson is introduced to Blackpool’s North Pier audiences by Miss Lily Savage